 Advancing from its agricultural fame to become a major skiing region, Hastings is a stunning river town near Minneapolis.
 Check out this list to learn about interesting things to do in Hastings.

 However, the authorities took the bridge down in 1951, as it did not serve the same purpose for motorized vehicles.
-Therefore, the city’s juicy fruits, skiing resorts, and parks replaced the popularity of the bridge.
+Therefore, the city’s juicy fruits, skiing resorts, and parks replaced the bridge’s popularity.

-Below, we take a look at some things to do in Hastings for all groups, families, and solo travelers.
+Below, we look at some things to do in Hastings for all groups, families, and solo travelers.

 Here are the best things to do in Hastings: